Rot72/Django/README.md

     return HttpResponse("Hello world!")
 ```

-send a variable named 'points' with the value 5 into the template
+Send a variable named 'points' with the value 5 into the template

 ```
 from django.http import HttpResponse